Unicameral bone cyst: Treatment

 If there is a high probability of a fracture resulting from the unicameral bone cyst, then surgical treatment is necessary.
-Specific methods can be determined by the physician based upon the patient’s age, medical history, tolerance for certain medical procedures or medicine, health, and extremity of the disease.
+Specific methods can be determined by the physician based upon the patient's age, medical history, tolerance for certain medical procedures or medicine, health, and extremity of the disease, however, the evidence to support one treatment option over another is very weak.
 The treatment can involve or incorporate one or more of the following surgical methods, which are performed by a pediatric orthopedic surgeon: